9 Best Exercises To Induce Labor Naturally

 Who Shouldn’t Exercise To Facilitate Labor?

+Prioritizing safety is essential when considering exercising to induce labor.
 If you have any of the below-mentioned conditions, then you are advised to consult an expert or a doctor before trying the exercises to induce labor.

 • Women who have been prescribed complete bed rest should not exercise.
 Their condition is considered critical, hence professional opinion on exercising is a must.

-• If you have a condition named placenta previaiXA pregnancy complication where the placenta attaches in the lower portion of the uterus, blocking the cervical opening , then you need to avoid exercises as they may cause complications (10).
+• If you have a condition named placenta previaiA pregnancy complication where the placenta attaches in the lower portion of the uterus, blocking the cervical opening , then you need to avoid exercises as they may cause complications (10).

 • Although there is no evidence suggesting that exercise may be harmful in the case of a twin pregnancy, it is better to seek a doctor’s advice before practicing exercises to induce labor.